-- the actual, theoretical, leave time and the difference between justified time (attendance + leave) and theoretical time, as in the standard report
+- the actual, theoretical and leave time and the difference between the justified time (attendance + absence) and theoretical time, like in the standard report

-The activity report displays the time entered on each activity.
+The activity report shows the time entered for each activity.

-Select the group Activities per employee to display the time spent by activity by each employee.
+Select the Activities per employee grouping to show the list of time entered by activity for each employee:

-This report displays the comments entered by employees on their timesheets.
+The comments report shows the comments entered by employees in the timesheets.

 Employees who submit their time can leave a comment each day.
 Employees who submit their activities can leave a comment on each activity entered per day: the report shows the activity in question in the ‘Imputation’ column.